Unluckymichell/Infinity-Talks/README.md

 Infinity-Talks is a nodejs discord bot for managing "talks" (voice channels) in a non private way.
 (Allways availabel open channels)

-## Disclaimer

-Util full Version 2 it's not recommend to use this bot.
-(See progress in [rewrite](https://github.com/Unluckymichell/Infinity-Talks/tree/rewrite-chat-system) branch)\
-If you still decide to use the bot, I would be happy if you inform me about any bugs found and pass on possible suggestions to me!

 ## Overview

 This bot is not meant as a private channel bot.
 There are plenty other good solutions.